MicrosoftDocs/cloud-adoption-framework/docs/govern/cost-management/best-practices.md

 ## Best practice: Optimize storage

-If you followed best practices for selecting storage before adoption, you are probably reaping some benefits.
-However, there are probably additional storage costs that you can still optimize.
-Over time blobs and files become stale.
+If you followed best practices for selecting storage before adoption, you're probably reaping some benefits.
+You can probably optimize some additional storage costs.
+Over time, blobs and files become stale.
 Data might not be used anymore, but regulatory requirements might mean that you need to keep it for a certain period.
 As such, you might not need to store it on the high-performance storage that you used for the original adoption.

 Identifying and moving stale data to cheaper storage areas can have a huge impact on your monthly storage budget and cost savings.
 Azure provides many ways to help you identify and then store this stale data.